-Revealed allegations about Sikh separatist's killing to ‘put a chill’ on India: Canadian PM
+Revealed allegations about Sikh separatist’s killing to ‘put a chill’ on India: Canadian PM

 “We felt that all the quiet diplomacy and all the measures that we put in – and ensured that our security services put in to keep people safe in the community – needed a further level of deterrence, perhaps of saying publicly and loudly that we know, or we have credible reasons to believe, that the Indian government was behind this,” Trudeau said.
 “And therefore put a chill on them continuing or considering doing anything like this.”

-In the wake of the allegations, India had suspended its visa services in Canada as well as for Canadian citizens worldwide.
-The Indian High Commission in Ottawa announced the resumption of select visa services for Canadians on October 25, while New Delhi also resumed e-visa services for Canadian nationals last month.
+Following Trudeau’s accusations, India had suspended visa services but resumed some operations in October.
+India had also ordered Canada to withdraw over 40 diplomatic staff from the country.

-On October 19, Canadian Foreign Minister Melanie Joly also said that her government had withdrawn 41 of its 62 diplomats from India amid the bilateral tensions.
+On October 19, Canadian Foreign Minister Melanie Joly said that her government had withdrawn 41 of its 62 diplomats from India amid the bilateral tensions.